mikedamoiseau/wppg/README.md

 1. [WP-CLI](https://wp-cli.org/) will be automatically downloaded and installed in your `wpcli` docker image, as well as the `mysql-client`, a required library to import/export the database using the command line.
 2. If there is no instance of WordPress installed in the folder `html`, the latest version will be automatically downloaded when starting your containers.
 3. If no configuration file is found in `html/wp-config.php`, a new configuration file will be created for you.
+4. A bunch of debugging plugins will be downloaded and installed for you to help you in your development process.
+5. Notice, Warning and Error messages are not displayed in the browser but in a log file  located in `wp-content/debug.log`

 ## How to start
 Once you have created your project, you can directly start working on it.